Autonomous-Motorsports-Purdue/AMP_ASSv3/src/amp_kart_commander/test/README.md

 ## Auto Works

 - Launch `Nav2` and `amp_bringup/launch/twist_mux.launch`
-- Verify that the default state allows for nav2 commands to show in `cmd_vel`
+- Verify that the default state does not allow nav2 commands to show in `cmd_vel`

 ## RC Works